Example TOC images on the JMIR homepage:

 *Note that the center and right images appear in black and white because our homepage is built so that any image you wave your mouse over will appear in color; for this exact reason, we do not permit the use of black and white images for TOCs.

 A Table of Contents (TOC) image best describes your paper in a visual format.
-We prefer images from the actual paper (a figure from the paper, if it shows people using devices etc), the public domain, those created by authors, or those with a creative commons domain.
+We prefer images from the actual paper (a figure from the paper, if it shows people using devices etc), the public domain, those created by authors, or those with a creative commons license (cc-by).
 We also prefer images that are not text-based (eg, no flow charts or bar diagrams).
 The TOC image is ideally with a person in it.
 It makes the image more relatable to the reader and a little more appealing on the JMIR homepage.

 If the image is not created by the authors, it is very important to include the copyright and source URL in its caption.
 If the authors have purchased an image online, we would require a proof of purchase.
 Alternatively, the authors can themselves create an image related to their manuscript.

 Upload the file into the supplementary file / TOC image section, see What is a TOC image and where/how do I upload it?.

 - preferably, show people doing something